sdhina/epfldatadynamos/index.md

 ### Part 3 - Wikipedia Category Preferences

-However, we really want to see how wikipedia’s architecture might be influencing our players, it might be more interesting to look at whether Wikipedia’s category organization could have any influence on these network characteristics:
+However, if we really want to see how Wikipedia’s architecture might be influencing our players, it might be more interesting to look at whether Wikipedia’s category organization could have any influence on these network characteristics:

 {% include nodes_edges.html %}

-We look at the total number of categories (nodes) in each category as well as the number of connections between them (Edges)
+ We look at the total number of articles (nodes) in each category as well as the number of connections between them (Edges).

 {% include clust_density.html %}